 Vanlife has been a part of Boulder's DNA since the 1970s when hippies flocked to this University town at the foot of the Rocky Mountains.
 You'll feel right at home here in your van, camper or RV.
-We even have a pair of vintage VW buses as our mobile visitor centers, and a local couple literally wrote the book on vanlife cooking.
+We even have a vintage VW bus as our mobile visitor center, and a local couple literally wrote the book on vanlife cooking.

 We welcome you to roll on into town, fill up and check out our hiking trails, go for a bike ride on 300 miles of bikeway, stroll downtown Pearl Street, dine at our incredible restaurants or picnic among our 45,000 acres of scenic open space.

 Those slanting ochre sandstone formations you'll see in our logo and referenced all over town are Boulder’s pride and joy.
 An up-close look at the Flatirons for yourself is a must.
 Head to Chautauqua Trailhead, where you can take some pictures and go for a hike on an extensive trail network if you'd like.
 (On summer weekends, you can ride the free Park-to-Park Shuttle from the CU Regent Lot or downtown to avoid parking hassles.)